SoneyBun/IHS-FBLA-T-Shirt-Design/README.md

 <!-- Initial Thoughts -->
 ## 🧠 Initial Thoughts
+I wanted the T-Shirt to be simple, not too much going on.
+Just a logo on a shirt with minimal designs.

 I first thought i could add the IHS Patterns to the FBLA Logo, however the result wasn't to my satisfaction.
 The white stripes wouldn't look too well with the white background, which in some cases makes it difficult to use on a t-shirt.
 I then settled on adding the FBLA Color theme on the IHS Tiger.

 <!-- Creation -->